solita/solita.github.com/_posts/2020-09-21-centralised-schema-management-microservices.md

 ---
 layout: post
-title: Centralized schemas and microservices, match made in hell?
+title: Centralized schemas and microservices, match made in Hell?
 author: vehvis
 excerpt: >
   Schemas: love 'em or hate 'em, can't live without 'em -- not even when you're doing microservices.
 In this post I describe